sivasaileo/kubernetes-cluster-setup/README.md

 **Setup Kubernetes Cluster on Self Managed Nodes:**

-1. Create 2 instances on AWS or Azure or GCP enviroment for master and worker nodes
+1. Create required number of instances on AWS or Azure or GCP enviroment for master and worker nodes.
+You can choose your own cluster size, out of which one would be master and rest would be worker nodes.

 Next on master node, execute the below script.